-This travel blog on Yuksom tours will cover in details about places to visit in yuksom which was the first capital of west sikkim.
-Yuksom is a town in West Sikkim, it was the first capital of Sikkim in the 17th Centuary.
-It not only forms an important base point for the famous Goechala trek, but also has a rich historical background.
+Yuksom is a town in West Sikkim, it was the first capital of Sikkim in the 17th Century.
+However, it not only forms an important base point for the famous Goechala trek but also has a rich historical background.
+(Yuksom Tours)

-We reached Yuksom and checked into Hotel Red Palace which is situated 1 km uphill inside the pine forests of Yuksom bazaar.
-It is the one of the best hotels in this hill area offering some out of this world views of the Himalayas.
-The hotel offers rooms starting from Rs 1600 which are wooden and spacious, each having a wide angle view of the West Sikkim valley.
-Most surprisingly the Chenrezig statue of the skywalk in Pelling is visible from the hotel and the Mount Kabru peak of the Himalayas.
+We reached Yuksom and checked into Hotel Red Palace, situated 1 km uphill inside the pine forests of Yuksom bazaar.
+Indeed, it is one of the best hotels in this hill area offering some out of this world views of the Himalayas.
+The hotel offers wooden and spacious rooms starting from Rs 1600 which is, each having a wide-angle view of the West Sikkim valley.
+Although, the Chenrezig statue of the skywalk in Pelling is visible from the hotel and the Mount Kabru peak of the Himalayas.

-How to reach Yuksom – Nearest railway station and airport is Siliguri, from there a cab will take 5 hours to reach yuksom.
+How to reach Yuksom – Nearest railway station and airport in Siliguri, from there a cab will take 5 hours to reach yuksom.

 Best hotel to stat hotel to stay:- Hotel red palace near Yukom bazaar.
+(Yuksom Tours)

-Adjacent to this holy park in yuksom tours there is a lake called Kathok which also derives it’s significance from Buddhism practiced by the lamas living in the area.
-The sanctity of the lake can be understood by the numerous prayer flags that fits in with the pristine green grassland and the surrounding mountains in the vicinity of the lake.
-I was even surprised to see the colourful orange fishes inside the lake that thrive on the algae and organic plants on the lake.
-The lake can be reached through by a meagre 50 metres walking through a rough terrain of rocks and roots but this little effort will lead us to a wonderful location of utmost natural beauty in this part of Sikkim.
+Adjacent to this holy park there is a lake called Kathok which also derives its significance from Buddhism practiced by the lamas living in the area.
+However, the sanctity of the lake can be understood by the numerous prayer flags.
+However, they fit in with the pristine green grassland and the surrounding mountains in the vicinity of the lake.
+It took me to surprise, to see the colorful orange fishes inside the lake that thrive on the algae and organic plants on the lake.
+Although, We walked meager 50 meters through a rough terrain of rocks and roots to reach the lake.
+Moreover, this little effort will lead us to a wonderful location of utmost natural beauty in this part of Sikkim.

 A half an hour drive in the direction of the helipad of Yuksom will lead us to the oldest monastery of Sikkim called Dubdi monastery.
 The road to the Dubdi monastery from Yuksom is extremely rough and patchy through dense forests.
-From the motorable road one has to trek uphill for 400 metres to reach this ancient monastery.
-The trek is through dense jungle and extremely steep so be careful to hold your breath and keep your time to reach your final destination.
-The monastery is situated in a completely isolated place and most of the tourists come here to spend their time in solitude.
+From the motorable road, one has to trek uphill for 400 meters to reach this ancient monastery.
+Although, the trek is through dense jungle and extremely steep so be careful to hold your breath and keep your time to reach your final destination.
+However, the location of the monastery is in a completely isolated place.
+Most of the tourists come here to spend their time in solitude.

 4. Phamrong Waterfall:-

-Phamrong waterfalls as our last destination in this circuit.
-Phamrong waterfall is situated deep into the forests ,7 km from Yuksom on the highway towards Tashiding.
-This is the highest waterfall of Sikkim and the splendid view of the gushing waterfall flowing down from the Himalayas can be captured from a bridge just on the front of the waterfall ,adorned with prayer flags.
+Last but not the least, Phamrong waterfalls is the last destination in this circuit.
+However, Phamrong waterfall, situated deep into the forests is 7 km from Yuksom on the highway towards Tashiding.
+This is the highest waterfall in Sikkim.
+I captured the splendid view of the gushing waterfall flowing down from the Himalayas.

-After my short stay in West Sikkim I returned back through the same route via Jorethang to Siliguri taking back beautiful memories of the most religious circuit of Sikkim.
-It is also advisable to stay for another day in Yuksom as after my numerous adventures in the Himalayas I found this quaint village as one of the most scenic and cleanest village in North East of India.
+After my short stay in West Sikkim, I returned back through the same route via Jorethang to Siliguri taking back beautiful memories of the most religious circuit of Sikkim.
+Whereas, it is also advisable to stay for another day in Yuksom.
+As after my numerous adventures in the Himalayas I found this quaint village as one of the most scenic and cleanest villages in North East of India.
 The hill station provides some stunning views of the Himalayas and is also an important gateway to the enigmatic Kanchendzonga national park.